 - build bridges to facilitate the reconciliation of family life, leisure and career and to bring about more women in managerial positions

-- have made a voluntary commitment: In a period of five years (currently to 2017), it is aiming to increase the proportion of women in managerial positions on three different pay groups by five percentage points in each case.
+- have made a voluntary commitment: using gender quotas we aim to increase the proportion of women in management positions at three different pay levels.
+These quotas indicate the ratio in which vacant positions should be filled by women.
 In addition, at least one female director is to be employed at each Max Planck Institute by the end of 2030.

 How we are building bridges

 For the long term, the Max Planck Society has signed up to the overarching goal that it should be possible to embark on qualification paths in science without encountering any gender-specific barriers: because special career advancement mechanisms or qualification elements for female scientists contain the fundamental risk that existing structures will be left unchanged; changing them, however, in a way that creates space for diversity, is both motivation and aspiration alike to the Max Planck Society.

 This is also documented by the "Opportunities" Committee chaired by Vice President Asifa Akhtar.
 The objective is to work with the scientific Sections to implement an expanded equal opportunity strategy on a lasting basis and to smooth the way for cultural change.
 Such a cultural change has a good prospect of succeeding if it is supported and driven by all functional and hierarchical levels including Institute Management.